Northwestern is a top research university and our undergraduates often play a role as research assistants in advancing the frontiers of knowledge.

 “It has been very rewarding to share the research process with undergraduates while teaching them tools that complement the classroom materials.
 Several of my students have gone into a research path, and I like to think that their experience at the EconLab has given them insights on how to navigate the process.

 The EconLab has also been very helpful in pushing my research forward.”

 Other Research Options at Northwestern

 There are several other ways of getting involved with research throughout the University.
 One is with Northwestern's Institute for Policy Research (IPR), which has opportunities to work on faculty projects during the summer.
 Some students also find research work with Kellogg faculty.
-And there are funding resources and guidance to conduct research both in the summer and academic year through the Office of Undergraduate Research.
+There are funding resources and guidance on conducting research both in the summer and academic year through the Office of Undergraduate Research.